-(eg., large stands of naturalized salt cedar. etc.).
+Remove or control exotic vegetation impacting native habitats and wildlife populations (eg. large stands of naturalized salt cedar, etc.).
 Convert tame pasture grasses (such as large areas of coastal bermuda, klinegrass, old world bluestems) to native vegetation.
-The removal or control of exotic vegetation or the conversion of tame pastures grass must affect minimum of 10% of the area designated in the
+The removal or control of exotic vegetation or the conversion of tame grass pastures must affect a minimum of 10% of the area designated in the plan, or 10 acres annually, whichever is smaller.